The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Abstract

 \section{Abstract}

-Large language models (LLMs) can correctly answer \textit{"When was Einstein born?"} yet fail to provide the same date when writing about Einstein's life—revealing a fundamental inconsistency in how models access factual knowledge across task complexities.
-While models display impressive accuracy on factual question-answering benchmarks, the reliability gap between simple and complex queries remains poorly understood, eroding their trustworthiness.
+Large language models (LLMs) can correctly answer \textit{"When was Einstein born?"} yet fail to provide the same date when the same question is embedded in a long-form query requesting multiple facts about Einstein's life, revealing a fundamental inconsistency in how models access facts across different complexities of knowledge seeking tasks.
+While models display impressive accuracy on factual question-answering benchmarks, the reliability gap between simple and complex long-form queries remains poorly understood, eroding their trustworthiness.
 In this work, we introduce Short-Long Form Alignment for Factual Question Answering (\acrnm), a controlled evaluation framework that compares LLMs' answers to the same factual questions asked (a) in isolation (\textit{short}) vs. (b) integrated into complex queries (\textit{long}).
 Looking at 16 LLMs across 600 queries, we find a systematic misalignment of answers to the corresponding \textit{short} and \textit{long} queries.
-We further uncover position-dependent accuracy loss and momentum effects where consecutive correct or incorrect answers create self-reinforcing patterns.
-Through mechanistic analysis, we find that aligned facts activate overlapping model internals, and that metrics based on mechanistic similarity can predict \textit{short}-\textit{long} answer alignment with up to 78\% accuracy.
-Our work establishes \textit{factual consistency over query complexity} as an important aspect of LLMs' trustworthiness and challenges current evaluation practices, which implicitly assume that good performance for simple factual queries implies reliability in more complex knowledge-seeking tasks too.
+We further uncover momentum effects where consecutive correct or incorrect answers create self-reinforcing patterns.
+Through mechanistic analysis, we find that aligned facts activate overlapping model internals, and that metrics based on mechanistic similarity can predict \textit{short}-\textit{long} answer alignment with up to 80\% accuracy.
+Our work establishes \textit{factual consistency over query complexity} as an important aspect of LLMs' trustworthiness and challenges current evaluation practices, which implicitly assume that good performance for simple factual queries implies reliability in more complex knowledge-seeking tasks as well.